nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     Then the instance boots from **bootable volume** this means that it will use an existing volume listed in the "Volumes" menu.
-And that can be used to "Launch as Instance" later or can be backed up by creating a snapshot by using ""Create Snapshot".But this incures the Volumes quotas so ideally you can select "Yes" only for those instances you will not be storing persistent data.
+And that can be used to "Launch as Instance" later or can be backed up by creating a snapshot by using "Create Snapshot".
+However, this results in the utilization of Volume quotas i.e. "OpenStack Volume Quota".
+Ideally, you should choose "Yes" only for instances where you won't be storing persistent data.

 To start a VM, for the first time we will need a base image so, please make sure "Image" dropdown option is selected.
 In the example, we chose **ubuntu-22.04-x86_64**, you may choose any available images.

 !!! note "Bootable Images"
     NERC has made several Public bootable images available to the users as